ClimateChangeInstitute/umcccd/README.md

-# Welcome to umcccd the University of Maine Climate Change Capacity Directory
+# Welcome to umcccd the University of Maine Climate Change Capacity Directory (UMCCCD)